 The menu is very diverse and includes comfort food classics, like pizzas, burgers and mac & cheese, but also more creative options like scallops made from King Oyster mushroom (I order these every time) or beer-battered nori banana blossoms with chips.
 During my last visit, I ordered the chicken parmigiana: breaded chicken cutlets served with spaghetti marinara.
 Mind blown!

 I love the relaxed atmosphere at Harmonium and it’s a great place even just to grab a few light snacks and a couple of drinks if you are not looking for a full meal.
-It is located in a trendy neighbourhood in Leith, an easy bus ride from the Old Town and near The Shore.
+The restaurant re-located from Leith to Broughton in 2020 in order to add events to its vibrant menu of food & entertainment.

 Harmonium offers a weekend brunch including tofu scramble, chicken waffles, pancakes and bottom less coffee.